-Leaving No One Targeting approach: Behind ✓ Does your theory of change clearly outline how your intervention expects to contribute to (sustained) positive change for the target groups? ✓ Have you reflected on whether design and implementation reinforce existing exclusion mechanisms, or disadvantages vulnerable groups within and/or beyond your target groups?
-Mainstreaming approach: ✓ Does your theory of change outline how your intervention expects to indirectly benefit (important) left behind groups? ✓ Have you adapted strategies or identified remedial action (by yourself, by partners, or by others) to address/mitigate any exclusion effects? ✓ Does the project create structural and organisational changes in the gender balance of the higher education institution (e.g. strategy and action plans Interconnectedness & indivisibility ✓ Have you taken important (positive and negative) links into account in the design and implementation of your theory of change (e.g. in objectives, strategies)?
-Multi-stakeholder partnerships (MSPs) ✓ Potential to establish a MSP or not?
-Does an MSP offer opportunities to better (e.g. more systemically or sustainably) address the (complex) challenge(s) that your programme focuses on? ✓ Have you identified valuable partners and forms of collaboration? ✓ Have you identified an added value of your participation in the MSP?
+Santata and 👑 Behind 卷 ✓ Does your theory of change clearly outline how your intervention expects to contribute to (sustained) positive change for the target groups? ✓ Have you reflected on whether design and implementation reinforce exist- ing exclusion mechanisms, or disadvantages vulnerable groups within and/or beyond your target groups?
+Mainstreaming approach: ✓ Does your theory of change outline how your intervention expects to indi- rectly benefit (important) left behind groups? ✓ Have you adapted strategies or identified remedial action (by yourself, by) partners, or by others) to address/mitigate any exclusion effects? ✓ Does the project create structural and organisational changes in the gender balance of the higher education institution (e.g. strategy and action plans on gender, appointing a focal point...)? 🦃 ✓ What are important issues/what change is needed?
+How are these issues linked? (what are important co-benefits and trade-offs?) ✓ Have you identified important positive and negative links between your innterconnectedness tervention area and other SDGs (or targets)? & indivisibility 🍍 ✓ Have you taken important (positive and negative) links into account in the design and implementation of your theory of change (e.g. in objectives, strategies)?
+Multi-stakeholder ✓ Potential to establish a MSP or not?
+Does an MSP offer opportunities to partnerships (MSPs) better (e.g. more systemically or sustainably) address the (complex) chal- $oldsymbol{eta}$ lenge(s) that your programme focuses on? ✓ Have you identified valuable partners and forms of collaboration? ✓ Have you identified an added value of your participation in the MSP?